Value Adjustment Board: How to Contest Your Home Value in Manatee and Sarasota Counties

 • Evidence of changes in local market conditions

 Use the standard Florida form (DR 486) or your county’s online petition system.
-Pay the filing fee, usually around fifty dollars in Manatee County.
-Petitions are submitted to the Clerk of Circuit Court, Value Adjustment Board Division.
+Pay the filing fee, currently set at $50.
+Petitions are submitted to the Clerk of Circuit Court, Value Adjustment Board Division in the county where your property is located.
+Most petitions are submitted online, but they can be mailed.
+(Manatee County Property Appraiser) Follow all instructions provided to you, including timely providing your evidence to the Property Appraiser before the hearing.
 (Manatee County Property Appraiser)

 Local Details for Manatee and Sarasota Counties

-• Local magistrates.
-Each county appoints its own special magistrates, so presenting relevant local market data is critical to your success.
+- Local magistrates.
+Each county appoints its own special magistrates, so presenting relevant local market data is critical to your success when contesting the assessed value.

-• We review your assessment and property records to identify errors or overvaluation
+- We review your assessed value and property records to identify possible errors or overvaluation

-• We represent you before the Value Adjustment Board hearing and present expert testimony
+- We represent you before the Value Adjustment Board hearing and present your evidence, which may include expert testimony

 Final Thoughts

-Challenging your property assessment is more than a formality.
+Challenging decisions made by your Property Appraiser relating to your property is more than a formality.
 It can save real money over time, especially when compounded over multiple years of taxes.
 The process is technical and requires careful preparation, but with the right guidance it can be straightforward and successful.

-If your Sarasota or Manatee County property appears overvalued, do not assume the system will fix it on its own.
+If your Sarasota or Manatee County property appears overvalued, or you have been denied an exemption or classification, do not assume the system will fix it on its own.
 Contact our office early in the process so we can help you prepare, file, and present your strongest case before the deadline passes.

-Contact Barnes Walker today to schedule a review of your assessment and start the appeal process.
+Contact Barnes Walker today to schedule a review of your issue and start the process to help you succeed in challenging the Property Appraisers’ decision.

 Sources